MathiasPBerger/gboml-docs-test/docs/source/importing_components.rst

 	<old node identifier> <- <new node identifier>;

-This rule changes all encountered occurrences of the old node identifier by the new identifier in the hyperedge.
+This rule changes all occurrences of the old node identifier by the new identifier in the hyperedge.

-To illustrate these features, let *file1.txt* be a GBOML input file from which a hyperedge should be imported:
+To illustrate these features, let *file3.txt* be a GBOML input file from which a hyperedge should be imported:

 .. code-block:: c

-  //file1.txt
-  ...
+  //file3.txt
   #NODE A
   #VARIABLES
   external : x[t];
   #CONSTRAINTS
   x[t]>= 2;
   #OBJECTIVES
   min: x[t];

   #NODE B
   #VARIABLES
   external : x[t];
   #CONSTRAINTS